PrestaShop/prestashop.github.io/news/_posts/core-weekly/2015-06-18-prestashop-core-weekly-weeks-24.markdown

 See all the PRs merged into the codebase since June the 8th [here](https://github.com/PrestaShop/PrestaShop/pulls?page=2&q=is%3Apr+merged%3A%3E2015-06-08+is%3Aclosed+sort%3Aupdated&utf8=%E2%9C%93).

-Thank you to [kelu95](https://github.com/kelu95), who had two Pull Requests merged!
-Also, thank you to the contributors whose PRs haven't been merged yet!
+Thank you to the contributors whose PRs haven't been merged yet!
 And of course, a big thank you to all those who contribute with tickets on the Forge!

 If you want to contribute to PrestaShop with code, read those: